 While the largest IT-services companies are leaders in the space, research firm Everest Group considers Indegene as a “major contender”.
 In Everest’s methodology, a major contender is one that offers the leaders stiff competition by making high-profile investments and meaningful partnerships around digital offerings.

 During the pandemic, pharma companies got real-world evidence of the impact that digital technologies can make, giving them the confidence to invest more in digital to transform their business model.

 “Covid-19 has given a big fillip to digital transformation.
 Since we are among the prominent ones (doing so) for the life-sciences industry,

-we are getting a lot of market share,” Manish Gupta, co-founder and chief executive officer of Indegene tells ET Prime.
+we are getting a lot of market share,” Manish Gupta, Chairman and CEO of Indegene tells ET Prime.
 “Our global employee strength is 3,500, of which about 1,000 were added over the last 10-12 months to cater to the spurt in demand.”

 The trend of going digital in pharma is here to stay.
 Hence, Indegene with its long experience and deep understanding of the sector is well positioned to benefit from it.
 This has attracted investors’ interest in the company.